 Bring 1 inch of water to a steady simmer (not boiling) in a wide, shallow saucepan, then place the sugar and egg whites into the bowl and place over the simmering water.
 Whisk gently until temperature reaches 140 degrees F, or if you don’t have a candy thermometer, until the liquid is hot and you can't feel any granules when you rub a drop between your fingers.

 Remove the bowl from the water and place the bowl back on the electric mixer fitted with the whisk attachment and whip on medium-high speed until the mixture is white, glossy, and and about doubled in volume.
 The temperature of the outside of the bowl at this point should be neither warm nor cool.

 Add the butter one cube at a time until incorporated, and whip until it has reached a thick, silky smooth texture.
-(This is the point of panic, so don’t be alarmed.
-If the mixture deflates or curdles, just keep whipping and whipping and whipping - it will become thick and smooth again, even though it might take several minutes.)
+(This is the point of panic, so don't be alarmed.
+If the mixture deflates or curdles, just place it in the refrigerator for 10-15 minutes, then keep whipping and whipping and whipping – it will become thick and smooth again, even though it might take several minutes.)

 Toss in the salt, then drizzle in the juices.

 It is highly likely that as you begin to add the butter, the whole thing will deflate, become liquid, or even curdle.
-This is due to the butter being too soft, but it’s totally fixable – just pop the mixing bowl in the refrigerator for 10-15 minutes, add a couple of extra tablespoons of butter, and whip it and whip it and whip it until it comes together.
+This has everything to do with the temperature of the butter and nothing to do with your skills as a baker.
+(Whew!)
+It's merely due to the butter being too soft, but it's totally fixable – just pop the mixing bowl in the refrigerator for 10-15 minutes, add a couple of extra tablespoons of butter, and whip it and whip it and whip it until it comes together.